 - Encouraging collaboration between care centers to promote best practices and standardization of care across centers.

-“As the mother of an adolescent with cystic fibrosis, I'm grateful for the CF Foundation's leadership in creating a culture that sets the bar high and strives for exemplary care,” said Kathryn Sabadosa, author of one of the reports in the supplement.
+“As the mother of an adolescent with cystic fibrosis, I'm grateful for the CF Foundation's leadership in creating a

 The supplement was co-edited by Bruce Marshall, senior vice president of clinical affairs of the CF Foundation, and David Stevens, adjunct professor of the Dartmouth Institute for Health Policy and Clinical Practice.